 Each governor is also aligned to key strategic areas.
 To meet with the leader in these areas and review in more detail the plans and impacts that are happening.
 This could be fore example subject of learning i.e. Mathematics or a particular important strategic area like Safeguarding.
 The governor will then report back in more detail to the governing body so that we all have a good understanding on how we are improving across the school.

 The below table lists our governing body members and their attendance at meeting over the past couple of years.
-Please click on each governor to find out more information about their experience and thoughts.
+Please click on the link below to find out more information about their experience and thoughts.

 |Julia Worth||Health & Safety